Whiteknight/StoneFruit/docs/execution.md

 ### Scripting

 In headless ode, the Engine will first execute the `EngineStartHeadless` script, then it will execute the command from the commandline, and then it will execute the `EngineStopHeadless` script.
 See the page on [Scripting](scripting.md) for more details.

+### Headless Help

+If you call `engine.RunHeadless("help")` or `engine.RunHeadlessWithCommandLineArgs()` where `help` is the only commandline argument, StoneFruit will enter "headless help" mode.
+It will execute the `HeadlessHelp` script (see [Scripting](scripting.md) for more details) and will exit immediately.
+You can configure this behavior by modifying the contents of the `HeadlessHelp` script in the EngineBuilder.